ColoMAX/fish_feeder/docs/getting-started.md

 ## Troubleshooting

-- Make sure yo have a proper power supply and a working power cable connected to the feeder.
+- Make sure yo have a **proper power supply** and a working power cable connected to the feeder.
-- Reset to factory defaults.
+- If you are unable to do a firmware update, you can try to restart in safe-mode, vai the configuration webpage, before uploading the file.
+- If you have troubles with applying your new schedule, you may want to reset the scheduler, which you also can do via the webinterface.
+After which you should be able to see that the last feed time changed.
+- If you are helpless you can also try to reset to **factory defaults**:
+    - If you can access the configuration webpage, you can reset back to factory defaults over there.
+    - If not, you can use the button on the device itself: You need to do three rapid salvos of one short press, than one longer (0.5 seconds), similar to a heartbeat.
+After 10 seconds it will than vibrate (assuming vibration motor is installed), and do the factory reset.

 Lastly you can try to submit a new issue on github if you are not able to figure it out yourself.